burodepeper/language-markdown/README.md

 ### Current status

-**Usable**, but with some caveats.
+v0.0.12: **Pretty stable**, but with some caveats.

-Our scope-names are still purely semantic, so there's a good chance that your syntax theme won't fully support this package.
 If you don't mind a light syntax theme, give [minimal-syntax](https://atom.io/packages/minimal-syntax) a try.
-It is updated parallel to development to support all of our development scopes.
+It is updated in parallel to this package, and tweaks many bits and pieces that the default syntax themes overlook.

 #### Detailed status